Frequently Asked Questions

 Keep in mind that the essays are an opportunity for you to tell us something about yourself that we can’t learn from your transcript, and other application materials.

-Yes.
-You may apply online here.
+Yes. however, the 2023 application is now closed.
 When submitting online, be sure all sections have been completed.
 You are not able to retrieve your application once it has been submitted.

 We do not accept faxed applications .